avityuk/ginger/README.md

 ginger
 ======

 ginger is a simple type safe i18n library for Java.
-Inspired by ideas from GWT.
+Inspired by ideas from [GWT intenalization features](https://developers.google.com/web-toolkit/doc/latest/DevGuideI18n).

-*It's currently in development with version 0.1.0.*
+**It's currently in development with version 0.1.0.**

 Features
 --------